 The ambulatory experience in our Fellowship Program is designed to instruct fellows in the approach to the pulmonary outpatient, including the integration of the history, physical examination, imaging, laboratory and pulmonary function data, and the subsequent synthesis of a coherent plan.
 The focus of patient care is on both the careful and complete evaluation of new respiratory complaints as well as appropriate and efficient follow-up of chronic conditions.
 The ambulatory experience within our program is comprehensive.
 Fellows see new and established patients in continuity clinics at our Faculty Practice at UMMC and at the Baltimore VA, and see patients in subspecialty clinics (Cough/Dyspnea, COPD/Asthma, ILD, Transplant, Lung Mass) as well.

 Again, our current rotation schedule and overview of our three year curriculum can be seen by clicking on the following link: Representative Three Year Rotation Schedule.

-Evening and Weekend Call
+Nighttime and Weekend Call

 The Division provides 24 hour per day service throughout the year.
 Fellow call during the fellowship varies by clinical service, and varies based on the year of fellowship training.
 Nighttime and weekend call in the UMMC MICU is provided on a rotating basis by the four fellows assigned to the MICU each month.
 Faculty and fellows cover this MICU 24 hrs a day on a shift-work model, so there is no traditional 24-30 hour overnight call for fellows in this MICU.
 For the VA and for Midtown ICUs, nighttime call is home call, and weekend call is a traditional weekend coverage model on a rotating basis.